GIMLI PEAK

 FA James Hamlin, Peter Koedt, 9/9/1973.

 Alternate Start #1.
 If one follows the bottom of the southwest face toward the south ridge, one will be forced to descend abruptly about 100 meters short of the start of the climb.
-At this breakover point, climb a double crack (a very wide stem, 5.7 to 5.9 depending on one’s height) for 6 meters and then diagonal up and right into the obvious gully-chimney which intersects the ridge at the large step halfway up.
-This avoids the first four pitches, but is full of loose flakes.
+At this breakover point, climb a double crack (an extensive stem, 5.7 to 5.9 depending on one’s height) for 6 meters and then diagonal up and right into the obvious gully-chimney which intersects the ridge at the significant step halfway up.
+This avoids the first four pitches but is full of loose flakes.
 FA Peter Koedt, Scott Rowed, July 1977.

 Alternate Start #2.
-About 45 meters up from the edge of the ridge (to the left looking up) there is a long diagonal chimney-like crack (60m).
-Ascend it, the bottom is the most difficult (Class 5.3), and go around the overhang at the top.
+About 45 meters up from the edge of the ridge (to the left looking up), there is a long diagonal chimney-like crack (60m).
+Please make sure to ascend it; the bottom is the most difficult (Class 5.3), and go around the overhang at the top.
 A few balance moves lead to the first notch.
 This shortens the climb considerably.

 FA Steven Horvath, Pat Taddy, 8/1977.

 5. Northwest Ridge (String of Diamonds).
-From the Gimli-Nisleheim col, walk 100 meters south to where a great diagonal ledge (the Big Step) abuts the west face, two hours from the lower
+From the Gimli-Nisleheim col, walk 100 meters south to where a grand diagonal ledge (the Big Step) abuts the west face, two hours from the lower

 Gain the top of the ledges either via a chimney (5.4) or a short face (5.6; unprotected).
 Then follow an obvious joint between the ledge and face to the top of the Big Step.
-This start curves up and left on the west face to join the northwest ridge.
-From there climb the edge of the north face, very exposed, immediately next to the ridge crest, two full pitches of Class 5.7 rock.
+This starts curving up and left on the west face to join the northwest ridge.
+From there, climb the edge of the north face, very exposed, immediately next to the ridge crest, two full pitches of Class 5.7 rock.
 The last two pitches are easy Class 5, with a steep finish.

 Carry chocks and a few pitons.
 (III,5.7,**).